Sospeter-brian/Live-User-Filter/README.md

 # Live-User-Filter
 *By Sospeter Brian Murangiri.*
-##Description
+## Description
-The above project is an application that inputs letters to search user data and displays their info;name,city and country.
+<sub>The above project is an application that inputs letters to search user data and displays their info;name,city and country.</sub>